betsee/betse/README.md

 1. Download and install [Homebrew](http://brew.sh).
-While these dependencies are also technically installable via [MacPorts](https://www.macports.org), Homebrew provides significantly more robust support for features of interest to `betse` users.
+While these dependencies are also technically installable via [MacPorts](https://www.macports.org), Homebrew provides significantly more robust support for features of interest to BETSE users.
 Critically, this includes the capacity to install alternative versions of dependencies rather than merely the newest.

         $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"